Regular boundary points and the Dirichlet problem for elliptic equations in double divergence form: Abstract

 \section{Abstract}

-We study the Dirichlet problem for a second-order elliptic operator $L^*$ in double divergence form, also known as the stationary Fokker--Planck--Kolmogorov equation.
-Assuming that the leading coefficients have Dini mean oscillation, we establish the equivalence between regular boundary points for the operator $L^*$ and those for the Laplace operator, as characterized by the classical Wiener criterion.
+We study the Dirichlet problem for second-order elliptic operators in double divergence form, which arise as formal adjoints of non-divergence form operators and include the stationary Fokker--Planck--Kolmogorov equation.
+Assuming that the leading coefficients have Dini mean oscillation and that the lower-order coefficients satisfy natural integrability conditions, we construct the Perron solution in arbitrary bounded domains.
+We prove that a boundary point is regular with respect to the operator if and only if it satisfies the classical Wiener criterion for the Laplacian.
+In particular, the Dirichlet problem is uniquely solvable in every bounded domain that is regular for the Laplacian.